-NOTE: My personal practice includes Hekate and Her Four Sovereign Goddesses: Artemis, Medea, Persephone and Kirke.
+NOTE: My writing and teaching focuses upon Hekate and Her Four Sovereign Goddesses: Artemis, Medea, Persephone and Circe.
 I employ their archetypes of wild, wounded, warrior, witch and wise one.
 Read more here.

 Historical Medea: The Briefest of Summaries

 There is no way that I can do a thorough job of summarizing Medea’s story as it was told by the ancient Greek and Roman authors who were so fascinated with her.
 Most likely, her example of the dangerous woman was around long before Euripides scratched out his play.
 You ready?
 Here we go…

 Medea was a princess/witch trained by her Aunt Kirke (Circe in Latin, I prefer the Greek just like I do for Hekate) who lived on an island where her dad was king.
 Her grandfather was Helios, the sun itself.
 She was a Priestess of Hekate, making her also a Daughter of the Moon (and the Under World).
 Jason (the Argonaut) showed up needing her help to get something he really, really wanted (a throne…which required a golden fleece).
 Medea killed her own brother to make it happen for that seductive warrior prince.
 Off they went to claim the throne, get married and live happily ever after.